multivacplatform/louvain/README.md

 We can see the partitioned graph vertices with the help of color coding.

 ![](example/communities.png)

+## Test
+This has been tested with Node.js v6.11.5 / npm 5.5.1 - written in ES6

 ## Credit
 Corneliu S. (jLouvain) [https://github.com/upphiminn/jLouvain]